 It gives me great pleasure to welcome you back after the summer holiday.
-I hope you managed to find time to relax and to spend time with your family.
+I hope you managed to find time to relax and spend time with your family.
 I realise this is hard to do during term time which is why I tried to restrict how many emails and text messages I sent you over the last six weeks.
-Thank you to those staff members who managed to email the information I needed.
-For those of you who didn’t have time because you were trying to have a break, please could you email me ASAP with the information I asked for.

-I know many of you wanted to pop into school over the holidays to create an exciting learning environment for the children.
-But as you know, the cleaners didn’t want to be disturbed during the holiday which is why the school was only open yesterday.
-The cleaners said they couldn’t remember how your classrooms were set out, so they just put all of your furniture in the middle of the room.
-I hope that didn’t cause you too many problems; it shouldn’t have taken too long to sort out.
-I hope giving you the last hour on the inset day was enough time to sort your classrooms out.
+I know many of you wanted to pop into school over the holiday to create an exciting learning environment for the children.
+But as you know, the cleaners didn’t want to be disturbed during the holiday which is why the school was only open yesterday for staff.
+The cleaners said they couldn’t remember how your classrooms were set out, so they put all your furniture in the middle of the room.
+I hope that didn’t cause you too many problems.
+It shouldn’t have taken you too long to sort out.
+I hope by giving you the last hour on the inset day was enough time to sort your classrooms out.

 Have a great few days with your new class.

-PS I forgot to mention last term that baseline testing needs to happen in the first few days.
-I realise you probably had lots of fun activities and get to know you games to play, but this data will be good to show Ofsted.
+I forgot to mention last term that baseline testing needs to happen in the first few days.
+I realise you probably had lots of fun activities and get-to-know-you games to play, but this data will be good to show Ofsted.

 PPS.
 Please make sure you regularly check your emails over the next few days, as this is how I will be communicating with you this term.
 I know we are a small school but emailing means I can contact you more easily.